Guidoz1k/Guidoz1k/README.md

 ![](https://i.imgur.com/ednQf46.png)  |  ![](https://i.imgur.com/5mohxaE.png)

-more projects to come in 2022 as I'll finally become an engineer.\
+more projects to come in 2022 as I'll finally be an engineer.\
 As soon as I get my degree I'll start documenting past project as well as starting new ones.

 you can also access my [Youtube channel](youtube.com/c/MadRigo/videos) (I go beyond Embedded/Electronics/Engineering)\